Vietnam Travel Guide

 Health & Safety Tips

-Vietnam is a very safe country for tourists and criminal cases are very rare; however, it’s better to keep these points in your mind in order to prevent any major problem.
+Vietnam is a very safe country for tourists, and criminal cases are very rare; however, it’s better to keep these points in your mind to prevent any major problem.

 Count your changes

-Try to count changes as there is a huge difference between the USD and VND and vendors may think that you cannot notice the differences!
-You may be shocked but 500000 VND costs only 21.50 USD!
+Try to count changes as there is a huge difference between the USD and VND, and vendors may think you cannot notice the differences!
+You may be shocked, but 500000 VND is equal to 21.50 USD!